Why Deadlines Are Important for Entrepreneurs

 If you give yourself a personal deadline, you create a critical metric by which your action (or inaction) may be deemed a failure or a success.
 In these situations, only you have the sole responsibility for the outcome.

-Because the benefits of achieving success by your definition often far outweighs that of failure, people who set strategic deadlines tend to work (however grudgingly) towards meeting that deadline.
+Because the benefits of achieving success by your definition often far outweigh the pitfalls of failure, people who set strategic deadlines tend to work (however grudgingly) towards meeting that deadline.

 The closer a deadline gets, the more agitated or motivated people get.
 When people are agitated or motivated, they tend to move and take action.
 Over time as you become more comfortable working with deadlines and gain confidence in your abilities, the nervousness will give way to excitement.